resheku/my-awesome/README.md

 - [Kwpolska/merge_args](https://github.com/Kwpolska/merge_args) - Merge signatures of two functions with Advanced Hackery.
 - [LeapBeyond/scrubadub](https://github.com/LeapBeyond/scrubadub) - Clean personally identifiable information from dirty dirty text.
 - [Manisso/Crips](https://github.com/Manisso/Crips) - IP Tools To quickly get information about IP Address's, Web Pages and DNS records.
 - [MasoniteFramework/masonite](https://github.com/MasoniteFramework/masonite) - The Modern And Developer Centric Python Web Framework.
-Be sure to read the documentation and join the Slack channel questions: http://slack.masoniteproject.com
+Be sure to read the documentation and join the Discord channel for questions: https://discord.gg/TwKeFahmPZ
 - [MechanicalSoup/MechanicalSoup](https://github.com/MechanicalSoup/MechanicalSoup) - A Python library for automating interaction with websites.
 - [Mimino666/langdetect](https://github.com/Mimino666/langdetect) - Port of Google's language-detection library to Python.
 - [Netflix/bless](https://github.com/Netflix/bless) - Repository for BLESS, an SSH Certificate Authority that runs as a AWS Lambda function
 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
 - [NixOS/nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.
 - [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
-It's fully compatible with Python 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, and 3.9.
+It's fully compatible with Python 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, and 3.10.
 You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.
 - [Parquery/icontract](https://github.com/Parquery/icontract) - Design-by-contract in Python3 with informative violation messages and inheritance
 - [Pebaz/nimporter](https://github.com/Pebaz/nimporter) - Compile Nim Extensions for Python On Import!
 - [PyCQA/isort](https://github.com/PyCQA/isort) - A Python utility / library to sort imports.